John Henry (footballer)

+Henry was capped once for the Scotland under-21 national football team in 1992 while playing for Clydebank.
+He also received recognition at the senior international level when he was named as part of the Scotland B squad on 21 February 1995, remaining on the bench as an unused substitute during a 3–0 victory over Northern Ireland B at Easter Road.

+After retiring as a player, Henry joined the coaching staff of Partick Thistle, Burnley and Blackburn Rovers.

 From 2010 he was the reserve team coach at Bolton Wanderers, but left the club shortly after the dismissal of Owen Coyle in October 2012.
 He subsequently followed Coyle to Wigan Athletic in 2013, undertaking a similar role to that of his Burnley and Bolton days.
 In January 2015 Henry was appointed assistant manager, working with Ian McCall, at Scottish League One club Ayr United.

 In August 2016 Henry left his role with Ayr to once against work alongside Owen Coyle, this time at Blackburn Rovers as first team coach.

-John achieved cult hero status after featuring in the book 'We need to talk about Kevin Bridges' given his family connections to the author, comedian Kevin Bridges.
-Kevin has spoken publicly many times of his affection for John and his 'wicked free wick'.
+John achieved cult hero status after featuring in the book 'We need to talk about Kevin Bridges'.